chrisx8/waterudoing/README.md

 ## How we built it

 We used Django (a Python-based web framework) to develop most of the back-end.
-Our data was stored using MySQL and SQLite and all the code was running in Docker containers, which are available on Docker Hub.
+Our data was stored using MySQL and SQLite and all the code was running in Docker containers, which are available on GitHub Container Registry (GHCR).
 Gunicorn served as a communicator between our web sever and our back-end code, while NGINX was used to serve and distribute the project over the web with proper HTTPS.
 Most of the front-end was written in HTML/JS/CSS, with the help of frameworks like Dug, Sass, and Bootstrap.
 We used GitHub and Slack to collaborate.

 ## Challenges we ran into